 Vermont has an abundant bear population.
 Bears can be found all over the state except the Champlain Islands.
-Your hunting license comes with a “late season bear tag” good from the first day of November rifle deer season through the second Sunday of the November rifle deer season.
-An “early season tag” for September 1 through the day before the first day of the November rifle deer season may be purchased separately (hunting license required).
+Your hunting license comes with a “late season bear tag” good from the first day of the regular November deer season through the second Sunday of the regular November deer season.
+An “early season tag” for September 1 through the day before the first day of the regular November deer season may be purchased separately (hunting license required).

 Hunting bears over bait is prohibited.
 Bear dogs may be used with a permit, but no commercial guiding is allowed with bear dogs.

 Some of the best bear hunting occurs in September and October when you can stalk bears by finding concentrated food sources near prime bear habitat.
 Early in the season, preferred foods include berries, cherries, and standing corn.
 As the season progresses, wild apples, beechnuts and acorns become more important.
 Stalking bears in a stand of nut-rich beech trees half way up a mountain on a crisp October morning is one of hunting’s most exciting challenges.
 The reward is also great-tasting, nutritious meat.
 When properly prepared, bear meat compares favorably to pork.

 Early Season: Sept.
 1 – Nov.
 15, 2024

 - An early season tag is required from September 1 through the day before the first day of the regular November deer season.

 - A hunter may take one black bear in a calendar year.

 - Bears may not be trapped.